-Before you’re ready to file your tax return, there are two main tasks you need to complete as a freelancer: adding up all of your freelance income, and all of your business expenses.
+Before you’re ready to file your tax return, there are two main tasks you need to complete as a creator: adding up all of your creator income, and all of your business expenses.

-As a freelancer, you might earn commissions, fees, or sales revenue from goods you sell.
-Whatever form your freelance income takes, you report it in Part 3A of the T2125 form.
+As a self-employed individual, you might earn commissions, fees, or sales revenue from goods you sell.
+Whatever form your self-employment income takes, you report it in Part 3A of the T2125 form.